Last Updated September, 2022

 C. Subscriber will not copy, modify, distribute, sell, lease, or otherwise use the Platform and/or Content for any purpose whatsoever except as provided herein and the as more fully set forth in the Subscriber Agreement, or attempt to unlock or bypass any encryption or other protections used by Epigraph or any initialization system, and will not provide access to the Platform to any third party without the express written permission of Epigraph.

-D. Subscriber agrees to comply with Content Usage Rights as specified in corresponding Subscriber Agreement, and as specified below:
+D. Subscriber agrees to comply with Content Usage Rights as specified in corresponding Agreements, and as specified below:

 (iii) Universal: A universal license allows Content to be used on Web Sites, Digital Media and in Print, including for packaging, outdoor, signage, tradeshow booths, catalogs and other print media.